hvesalai/keybus/README.md

 ![shield.png](shield.png)

-1. Configure, compile and install `keybusdev-overlay.dts`

-If you want to use other pins or some other kind of shield, configure the values in the `dts` file accordingly.
-Then compile it and copy it to the boot directory.
+### Configure the pins

+Use the provided Device Tree file (requires a kernel with Device Tree support) to configure the GPIO pins to match the way you connected keybus to your device.

+This step is not mandatory if you have a shield that doesn't require a special setup for the GPIO pins (such as pull up/down).
+You can also replace this step by configuring the GPIO some other way (such as using the Linux GPIO subsystem).

+To use the provided `dts` file, compile it, install it to your overlays directory (usually under `/boot`) and reboot.

 ```
 dtc -I dts -O dtb -o keybusdev-overlay.dtb keybusdev-overlay.dts
 cp keybusdev-overlay.dtb /boot/overlays
+shutdown -r now
 ```

-2. Boot the box

-Boot the box so that the overlays take effect.

-3. compile and install the kernel module
+### Compile and install the kernel module

 ```
 make
 insmod keybusdev.ko
 ```

+You can use the module parameters `active_low` (default is 0), `gpio_data` (default 23) and `gpio_clk` (default 24) to specify your configuration.

 ## The /sys/keybus/ directory

 You can use the files under `/sys/keybus` to retrieve statistics and the latest keybus device status.

 For example: